crazycooky77/ci_projects/README.md

 ##### Blog
 <img src='assets/images/readme/lighthouse-blog.webp' alt='Lighthouse score results for Blog page'/>
 Performance of this page is subpar (84).
 However the main issue is with the amount of images and GitHub's caching policy, which only has a cache TTL of 10 minutes.
-An option to change this cache setting for GitHub Pages could not be found.
-[This page](https://webapps.stackexchange.com/questions/119286/caching-assets-in-website-served-from-github-pages) includes a response from GitHub support that confirms this cannot be changed on user side.
+An option to change this cache setting for GitHub Pages could not be found. https://webapps.stackexchange.com/questions/119286/caching-assets-in-website-served-from-github-pages includes a response from GitHub support that confirms this cannot be changed on user side.

 ##### Videos
 <img src='assets/images/readme/lighthouse-videos.webp' alt='Lighthouse score results for Videos page'/>